Ricimon/FFXIV-SmartPings/README.md

 - Sound effects for default sound pack

 ## Contributing
-Please use the support discord for idea and code contribution discussion.
+Please use the support Discord for idea and code contribution discussion.

 This plugin's servers are self-hosted and the development team is one person, so any donations are well appreciated.